-Women in transport ERA1223
+Women in tra insport ERA1223

 Indicator Target

-Speed networking sessions 2nd round of sessions organised
+Speed ne tworking sessions 2nd round of sessions organised

+Achieved

-End of 2023 initiative was taken to organise a second round of speed networking sessions.
-A call of interest was made via the Agency's website leading to a higher number of enrolments than anticipated.
-An overview excel was created to schedule all the sessions.
-The results and conclusions will be presented to EB/MB, MT and staff in 2024.
+made via the Agency's website leading to a high cond round of speed networking sessions.
+A call of interest was er number of enrolments than anticipated.
+An overview excel Ilts and conclusions will be presented to EB/MB, MT and staff in

 Thematic session WiT with the Agency's MT Organised

+Achieved

-The MT endorsed the EUAN charter for diversity and inclusion during a Management Team Meeting on 03/03/2023.
-The document "Endorsing Diversity and Inclusion at ERA", containing our Commitment and Highlevel objectives (2023) was also presented, discussed and adopted.
+level objectives (2023) was also presented, discus and Inclusion at ERA", containing our Commitment and High- ssed and adopted.
 The webinar was introduced.
-The work with the MT on diversity will continue in 2024 where the focus will be more in capacity building, following the line of work of the Participatory Gender Audit.
+The work with the focus will be more in capacity building, following the line of

 Webinar on WiT Organised

+Achieved

-The webinar was organised in 2023.
+Ä The webinar was organised in 2023.

+Added v alue to EU Citizens

-Women are under-represented in the rail sector.
-At the Agency, the numbers of women in senior positions or operational roles are low.
-There is a significant and an increasing international body of evidence that shows creating a better gender balance bring benefits for women and men, for the organisation and for wider society.
-The measurement of the success of Women in Transport focuses on more immediate metrics such as the gender balance of applicants for posts at the Agency and gender balance at all levels of the organisation.
-Without concrete action it is likely that the issue of gender balance would take generations to improve, if ever.
-This project is part of the Management commitment to "walk the talk" as a signatory of the Women in Transport initiative.
-Ethically, it is the right thing to do, economically it is the smart thing to do.
+roles are l balance k Women i and genc would tal low.
+There is a significant and an increasing internat oring benefits for women and men, for the organisa n Transport focuses on more immediate metrics suc der balance at all levels of the organisation.
+Without ke generations to improve, if ever.
+This project is par cy, the numbers of women in senior positions or operational ional body of evidence that shows creating a better gender tion and for wider society.
+The measurement of the success of ch as the gender balance of applicants for posts at the Agency concrete action it is likely that the issue of gender balance t of the Management commitment to "walk the talk" as a he right thing to do, economically it is the smart thing to do.

 ERA Academy (1145)

+malcutor

+Events and webinars, dissemination

+activities

-Indicator Target
+Indicator

-Events and webinars, dissemination activities Delivering ERA events according to the yearly Comm & Diss plan
+Target Delivering ERA events according to the yearly Comm & Diss plan